GabeScott/standard-works-vault/General Conference/2020 October - Finding Joy in Christ.md

 # Finding Joy in Christ

-*By By Steven J. Lund - Young Men General President*
+By Steven J. Lund - *Young Men General President*

 *Given in the October session of the 2020 General Conference*

+>*The surest way to find joy in this life is to join Christ in helping others.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2020/10/23lund?lang=eng)